‘We cannot do this alone’

-The initiative started in 2013 in San Diego’s City Heights Neighborhood as part of United Way of San Diego County’s (UWSD) local Cradle to Career partnership, the City Heights Partnership for Children (CHPfC).
-Parent volunteers, or Promotoras, hosted “Ready for K” workshops during kindergarten registration and the early spring.
-Already, they have helped 1,200 families in the community understand the importance of kindergarten readiness and parent engagement, and have given them the tools that they need to make it happen.
+The initiative started in 2013 in San Diego’s City Heights neighborhood as part of United Way of San Diego County’s (UWSD) local cradle-to-career partnership, the City Heights Partnership for Children (CHPfC).
+Parent volunteers, or promotoras, hosted “Ready for K” workshops during kindergarten registration and the early spring.
+Already, they have helped 1,200 families in the community understand the importance of kindergarten readiness and parent engagement, as well as given them the tools that they need to make it happen.

 “When (the training) comes from another parent, it feels more supportive than if it was coming directly from the school,” Castillo-Duvall said.
 “My message to parents is ‘We cannot do this alone.’
 The time they invest in their own children benefits all of us.”

-In 2013, less than half of the neighborhood’s 3rd graders scored proficiently on the state’s reading test; proficiency rates were even lower in elementary schools with higher populations of English Language Learners.
+In 2013, fewer than half of the neighborhood’s third-graders scored proficiently on the state’s reading test; proficiency rates were even lower in elementary schools with higher populations of English language learners.

-Looking at the data, CHPfC found that incoming kindergartners often lacked basic literacy skills needed for kindergarten readiness and early grade reading.
-In response, the partnership convened its early literacy partners to create the “Ready for K” toolkits and workbooks, written in English, Spanish, Somali, and Vietnamese.
+Looking at the data, Partnership for Children found that incoming kindergartners often lacked basic literacy skills needed for kindergarten readiness and early grade reading.
+In response, the partnership convened its early literacy partners to create the “Ready for K” toolkits and workbooks, written in English, Spanish, Somali and Vietnamese.

 “We talked with our partners about the tools they use with families that focus on what kids need to learn, such as letter names, sounds, numbers and colors,” Director of Partnerships Tia Anzellotti said.
 “Kids also need to be read to and should know how to write their names.”